 The OREC Office works closely with other OEDIT divisions to support the economic health of the outdoor industry.
 OREC can assist outdoor recreation companies looking to expand or relocate to Colorado navigate state funding incentives that may be available.
-Through Blueprint 2.0, the state’s plan to encourage growth in rural areas, OREC has partnered with the University of Colorado Boulder’s MBA program to work with communities to identify opportunities in strategic planning for the outdoor recreation industry.
+Through the Rural Technical Assistance Program (RTAP), the state’s plan to encourage growth in rural areas, OREC has partnered with the University of Colorado Boulder’s MBA program to work with communities to identify opportunities in strategic planning for the outdoor recreation industry.

 More information about state incentives is available here.